 Get complete details about CTET Passing Marks for 2021 and for previous years.
 Check the qualifying marks required for General, SC, OBC, and other reserved categories in CTET 2021.

 CTET stands for the abbreviation of the Central Teacher Eligibility Test.
-It is a national level exam which is conducted two times in July and December.
+It is a national level exam that is conducted two times in July and December.
 The Central Board of Secondary Education organizes CTET for the teachers who are willing to join the Central Government Schools as a teacher to teach in classes I-VIII.
-Many states & government schools have considered CTET as the primary eligibility criteria for the teacher recruitments process.
+Many states and government schools have considered CTET as the primary eligibility criteria for the teacher recruitments process.

 CTET Qualifying Marks 2021